 The Group's main exposure to foreign exchange volatility within shareholder's equity arises from its investment in a company based in Pakistan.
-This investment is not hedged as the related currency positions are considered to be long term in nature.
+These investments are not hedged as these currency positions are considered to be long term in nature.